-Jake Vander Zanden is a Professor at the Center for Limnology and Department of Zoology at the University of Wisconsin - Madison.
-He is a third generation Wisconsinite from the Fox River Valley.
+Jake Vander Zanden is Director of the Center for Limnology and Professor of Integrative Biology (iBio) at the University of Wisconsin - Madison.
+He is a fourth generation Wisconsinite from the Fox River Valley.
 He received his Bachelor's degree in Geography (1994) and PhD in Biology (1999) from McGill University in Montreal.

 Jake was a David H. Smith Postdoctoral Fellow, A Leopold Leadership Fellow, and is recipient of many awards and honors including the IRPE Prize in Limnetic Ecology, The J.C.
 Stevenson Memorial Award, and the UW-Madison Chancellor's Teaching Award.
 He has given invited plenary talks at conferences worldwide.